ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/_includes/en_material_engineering.md

 The user interface of the application is usually outlined during the specification phase.

 In previous versions of the course, user requirements were documented [as use cases](https://en.wikipedia.org/wiki/Use_case).
 In this course, we will take a slightly lighter approach, and record the desired functionality of the system as a free-form feature list using bullet points.
-See the example [specificatio ndocument]({{include.reference_app_url}}/blob/master/dokumentaatio/vaatimusmaarittely.md) for details.
+See the example [specification document]({{include.reference_app_url}}/blob/master/dokumentaatio/vaatimusmaarittely.md) for details.

 ### Design